CodeYourFuture/immersive-go-course/http-auth/README.md

 <!DOCTYPE html><html><em>Hello, world</em>
 ```

 Curl is just one client we can use to make HTTP requests.
-Take a moment to try out two more that you've already used:
+Take a moment to try out two more that we've already used:
 1. A web browser - open up http://localhost:8080/ in Chrome.
 2. Postman - make a GET request to http://localhost:8080/ and see the output.